rks101/eglinux/README.md

 [Ubuntu release cycle](https://ubuntu.com/about/release-cycle) - Each April release in even years is LTS (e.g., 18.04, 20.04, 24.04), and supported for 5 to 10 years or more.
 Production-grade applications should be hosted on LTS releases.

+A Computer System contains:
+- Compute
+- Memory
+- Network
+- (persistent) Storage
+- These days all above four component/sub-systems are virtualized.

 ----

 ## Getting help on-system